Maitland Surname

 Maitland Last Name Statistics demography

-In The United States those bearing the Maitland last name are 0.040000000000006% more likely to be registered Democrats than the national average, with 53.27% registered to vote for the political party.
+In The United States those bearing the Maitland last name are 0.040000000000006% more likely to be registered Democrats than the national average, with 53.27% being registered to vote for the political party.

 The amount Maitland earn in different countries varies greatly.
 In South Africa they earn 87.26% more than the national average, earning R 444,996 per year; in United States they earn 2.68% more than the national average, earning $44,307 USD per year and in Canada they earn 6.16% more than the national average, earning $52,741 CAD per year.